 I wondered about stroke, but I had no risk factors or family history, and I thought I was too young at age 50.

 I went to emergency, where I had a CT scan and electrocardiogram, but nothing showed up.
-I had a follow-up appointment with a neurologist.
-He thought my symptoms were related to migraines.
-That made sense to me, since I have suffered from migraines since I was a teenager.
-I felt relieved to have a diagnosis.
+I had a follow-up appointment with a neurologist, who thought my symptoms were related to migraines.

 Then the symptoms got worse.